Pat Gish: Awards and recognition

-In 1983, Pat and Tom received the Hugh M. Hefner First Amendment Award for "outstanding community leadership."
+In 1983, Pat and Tom received the Hugh M. Hefner First Amendment Award for "outstanding community leadership".
 In 1985, the Gishes were acknowledged jointly in Newsweek magazine as two of its "100 American Heroes".
 In 1986, the Gishes were inducted into the Mountain Heritage Hall of Fame and the Kentucky Journalism Hall of Fame.
 In 1987, the Gishes received the Environmental Policy Institute award for their work in promoting the environmental rights of the Appalachian region.
-In 1991, the Ralph Nader organization awarded the Gishes with the Joe A. Calloway Award for Civic Service.
+In 1991, the Ralph Nader organization awarded the Gishes with the Joe A. Callaway Award for Civic Courage.
 In 1993, the Lexington Herald-Leader awarded the Gishes with the Edwards M. Templin Award for Community Service.
 The couple also donated land for a community park.

-The University of Kentucky Institute for Rural Journalism and Community Issues instituted the Tom and Pat Gish Award in honor of the pair.
+The University of Kentucky Institute for Rural Journalism and Community Issues instituted in 2005 the Tom and Pat Gish Award in honor of the pair.
 The award is to be given to "rural journalists who demonstrate courage, tenacity and integrity often needed to render public service through journalism".
-The Gishes were the first recipients of the award on Feb.
-28, 2005.
+The Gishes were the first recipients of the award on February 28, 2005.